 6.15.6 Implications for language design and evolution

-In future language design and evolution activities, the following items should be considered:

-Language standards developers should consider providing facilities to specify either an error, a saturated value, or a modulo result when numeric overflow occurs.
+In future language design and evolution activities, consider providing facilities to specify either an error, a saturated value, or a modulo result when numeric overflow occurs.
 Ideally, the selection among these alternatives could be made by the programmer.

 6.16 Using shift operations for multiplication and division [PIK]

 6.16.1 Description of application vulnerability